JoelineAlves/wonderboy_tshirt/README.md

 * As a shopper, I want to be able to search for products using specific keywords.

 * As a shopper, I want to easily select the quantity of products to be purchased.

+* As a buyer, I want to easily select the size of the products to be purchased.

 * As a shopper, I want to easily view the current purchase amount.